cibere/kick.py/README.md

 # Installation

-This project is still in early alpha, so it might not work as expected but here is how installation goes.
+> !**This project is still in early alpha, so it might not work as expected but here is how installation goes.**

 Install from github \*requires [git](https://git-scm.com/) to be installed\*